kixxauth/kixx-logger/README.md

 ## Fields
 Each log method (`trace()`, `debug()`, `info()`, `warn()`, `error()`, `fatal()`) emits a log record.
 A log record is made up of fields, which may be nested.

-Default fields added to every log record are:
+There are default fields added to every log record:

 - __name__ : The name String of the logger.
 - __hostname__ : The string derived from `require('os').hostname()`.